 Literary sleuth Thursday Next is out to save literature in the fifth installment of Jasper Fforde's wildly popular seriesBeloved for his prodigious imagination, his satirical gifts, his literate humor, and sheer silliness, Jasper Fforde has delighted book lovers since Thursday Next first appeared in The Eyre Affair, a genre send-up hailed as an instant classic.
 Since the no-nonsense literary detective from Swindon made her debut, literature has never been quite the same.
 Neither have nursery rhymes, for that matter.
 With two successful books of the Nursery Crime series under his belt, Fforde takes up once again the brilliant adventures of his signature creation in the highly anticipated fifth installment of the Thursday Next series.
 And it's better than ever.It's been fourteen years since Thursday pegged out at the 1988 SuperHoop, and Friday is now a difficult sixteen year old.
 However, Thursday's got bigger problems.
 Sherlock Holmes is killed at the …

-Review of 'First among sequels' on 'Goodreads'
+Review of 'Thursday next in first among sequels' on 'Goodreads'

 4 stars